Hunter Education FAQs

 Q: Can youth hunt unaccompanied in Nevada?

-A: Youths aged 14 and older, who have a valid license, and have received parental permission, may hunt unaccompanied with a rifle or shotgun that is not a fully automatic firearm.
+A: Youths aged 14 and older, who have a valid license, and have received parental permission, may hunt unaccompanied with a rifle or shotgun that is not a semi-automatic firearm.

 Q: If a youth is unaccompanied, what are the restrictions on possessing firearms while in a motor vehicle?